FedEx driver closing a semi struck trailer door on a business dock

 Other freight class FAQs

-If you have questions about your freight’s class, please call FedEx Freight Customer Service at 1.866.393.4585 or your local FedEx Freight service center.
+If you have questions about your LTL freight’s class, please call FedEx Freight Customer Service at 1.866.393.4585 or your local FedEx Freight service center.

 *Please note: Your LTL freight’s actual classification, as established in the National Motor Freight Classification™ (NMFC™), will be based on your commodity’s demonstrated transportation characteristics, including density, stowability, handling and liability.
-If you have questions about your freight’s actual classification, please contact FedEx Freight Customer Service at 1.866.393.4585, your local FedEx Freight service center or the National Motor Freight Traffic Association.
+If you have questions about your LTL freight’s actual classification, please contact FedEx Freight Customer Service at 1.866.393.4585, your local FedEx Freight service center or the National Motor Freight Traffic Association.

 **Flat rates based on zone pricing.
 Find rates and zone information.
 Rates are subject to the General Rate Increase (GRI), and all accessorial charges in the FedEx Freight 100 Rules Tariff will apply.
 Exception: Item 404 (absolute minimum charge) will not apply as the FedEx Freight box is not discountable.
 Pricing is subject to the standard FedEx Freight 100 fuel surcharge.
 Use of the FedEx Freight box will supersede any negotiated pricing.
 Maximum liability is $7.50 per lb.
 Alaska, Hawaii, Puerto Rico, Canada and Mexico are not covered by FedEx Freight box rates.
 Hazardous materials are prohibited.
 Maximum weight allowed for each freight box is 1,200 lbs.